 Last chance to apply a weed preventer to bermudagrass, zoysiagrass and centipedegrass lawns to thwart winter weeds like chickweed and annual bluegrass.
 You can still get 75% control at this point in the season. see Timing Pre-emergent Application

-If you want your poinsettia to turn color by Christmas, now’s the time to begin giving it 14 hours of darkness and 10 hours of bright light each day. see Forcing Hibiscus into Color
+If you want your poinsettia to turn color by Christmas, now’s the time to begin giving it 14 hours of darkness and 10 hours of bright light each day. see Forcing Poinsettia into Color

 Trim back by one fourth any woody plants you’ve kept outdoors during the summer, to help them fit inside your home for the winter. see Pruning Hibiscus

 Fertilize newly planted fescue with a high-phosphorus starter fertilizer. see Fescue Fertilization